negativetwelve/jolt/packages/babel-preset-jolt/README.md

 ### `target`

 By default, this will not target any environment.
-By passing the `target` option, you can specify if this is a `node` or `react-native` package.
-This will enable the `babel-preset-ev` and `babel-preset-react-native` respectively.
+By passing the `target` option, you can specify if this is a `node`, `react-native`, or `web` package.
+This will enable the `babel-preset-env`, `babel-preset-react-native`, and both respectively.

 ```json
 "babel": {